Buckshaw Parkway railway station: Services

-Between May 2018 - May 2019, the current local stopping service from Manchester Victoria to Blackpool was temporarily curtailed here on weekdays (through running still applied during the evening) due to ongoing delays with the electrification work on the Manchester to Preston route (which was running two years behind schedule because of problems erecting electrification masts at several locations along the line).
 Saturday and Sunday services were replaced by buses most weekends from May 2015 until November 2018 due to the late-running electrification work on the route.
 Weekend services resumed on Sunday 11 November 2018 after the completion of the electrification engineering work.
 Travellers from certain local stations needed to change trains here for Preston and Blackpool during this period.

 Electric service commenced on 11 February 2019 utilising Class 319 electric multiple units.